nfarabullini/Master-Thesis/README.md

 ## Master-Thesis

 This repository includes all code that was used for the Master Thesis.
+All code was written in Python in the PyCharm IDE.

 This Master thesis aims at evaluating different similarity measures for body movement videos and creating an indexing structure for fast creation of a set of videos similar to a predefined query.

 **files_dances**: includes the filtered set of JSON files for the videos frames